Records show fervent Trump fans fueled US Capitol takeover

 The AP’s review found that QAnon beliefs were common among those who heeded Trump’s call to come to Washington.

-Doug Jensen, 41, who was arrested by the FBI on Friday in Des Moines, Iowa, after returning home from the riot.
+Doug Jensen, 41, was arrested by the FBI on Friday in Des Moines, Iowa, after returning home from the riot.
 An AP photographer captured images of him confronting Capitol Police officers outside of the Senate chamber on Wednesday.

 Jensen was wearing a black T-shirt emblazoned with a large Q and the phrase “Trust The Plan,” a reference to QAnon.
 Video posted online during the storming of the Capitol also appears to show Jensen, who is white, pursuing a Black police officer up an interior flight of stairs as a mob of people trails several steps behind.
 At several points, the officer says “get back,” but to no avail.